Substra/substra-documentation/docs/source/documentation/orchestrator/index.rst

 Orchestrator
 ************

-The Orchestrator has two functions.
+The orchestrator has two functions.
 Its first role is to handle the ledger containing all known assets.
 It also dispatches tasks to the relevant :term:`Organizations<Organization>`.